indusrad/cute/README.md

 Ptyxis is designed for Flatpak.

-If you wish to install Ptyxis on your host system, you'll need some patches applied to VTE (in build-aux/) until an upstream solution is provided for container tracking.
-We do expect this in the not-too-distant future.

 The easiest way to build and test your changes to Ptyxis is by opening the project in GNOME Builder and clicking the Run button.